freelawproject/free.law/content/pages/featured-cases/airport-cases.md

 Slug: featured-cases/airport-cases/

-On January 27, 2017, President Trump signed an [Executive Order titled "Protecting the Nation from Foreign Terrorist Entry Into the United States"][pdf].
+On January 27, 2017, President Trump signed an [Executive Order titled "Protecting the Nation from Foreign Terrorist Entry Into the United States"][eo-pdf].
 The next day, civil rights and immigration lawyers began filing legal challenges throughout the country.
 As the dockets from these cases become available in Free Law Project's [RECAP Archive][recap], we are linking them on this page.

 ## Dockets by Court